marhofmann/pyorps/README.md

 ## Use Cases

-- **Distribution Grid Planning**: Optimize new underground cable connections
+- **Distribution Grid Planning**: Optimize new underground cable connections to increase grid capacity
-- **Grid Integration of Renewable Energies**: Determine optimal point of common coupling (PCC)
+- **Grid Integration of Renewable Energies**: Determine optimal point of common coupling (PCC) and find the most economical route for grid integration
-- **Environmental Impact Reduction**: Route infrastructure to minimize impact on protected areas
+- **Environmental Impact Reduction**: Route underground cables to minimize impact on protected areas
-- **Cost Optimization**: Balance construction costs with environmental considerations
+- **Cost Optimization**: Balance construction costs with environmental considerations and other aspects
-- **General Infrastructure Planning**: Adapt for other linear infrastructure planning tasks
+- **General Infrastructure Planning**: Adapt for other linear infrastructure planning tasks (e.g. fiber optic cables or pipes)

 ## Technical Details